Index Funds and the Future of Corporate Governance: Theory, Evidence, and Policy

 We begin by putting forward an agency-costs theory of index fund incentives.
 Stewardship decisions by index funds depend not just on the interests of index fund investors but also the incentives of index fund managers.
 Our agency-costs analysis shows that index funds have strong incentives to (i) under-invest in stewardship, and (ii) defer excessively to the preferences and positions of corporate managers.

 We then provide the first comprehensive and detailed evidence of the full range of stewardship activities that index funds do and do not undertake.
-This body of evidence, we show, is inconsistent with a no-agency-costs view but can be explained by our agency-cost analysis.
+This body of evidence, we show, is consistent with and can be explained by our agency-costs analysis.

 We next put forward a set of policy reforms that should be considered in order to encourage index funds to invest in stewardship, to reduce their incentives to be deferential to corporate managers, and to address the concentration of power in the hands of the largest index fund managers.
 Finally, we discuss how our analysis should reorient important ongoing debates regarding common ownership and hedge fund activism.